 Access to Séquia Major is regulated and there are guided tours during the months when birds are not nesting, from August to February.
 The space stands out for its biodiversity and the presence of many animal and plant species.
 You will see plant communities of cane, wet grasslands and rushes there, as well as unique animals including the Iberian toothcarp (Aphanius iberus) and the European pond turtle (Emys orbicularis), species difficult to spot almost anywhere else in Catalonia as they are endangered.

 Tours of Séquia Major are free and suitable for all ages.
 Guides will explain the history of the site and its natural value, as well as interpreting the traces of animal presence via their footprints, feathers, nests and food remains, and birds and other protected species can be watched through binoculars.

-Please book in advance by ringing the Vila-seca Municipal Tourism Board at 977 39 03 62.
+Please book in advance by calling 977 37 30 37 (August and September) and 977 39 03 62 of the Patronat Municipal de Turisme de Vila-seca (rest of the year).
 For school groups there is a special environmental education programme.

 This wetland originated and was shaped by the sandy sediment carried downstream by the Francolí River, and was part of its delta.
 The lagoons were fed by natural freshwater springs and, in parallel, by periodic flooding and filtrations of seawater.
 The alternation of fresh and sea waters created a significant diversity of ecosystems.

 The marshlands were extremely rich for agriculture, but also very difficult to farm due to the water that accrued there.
 In 1537 and for the purpose of draining these lands, the Séquia Major was built, a long canal that linked the marshlands to the sea and in turn collected water from the smaller tributary canals.
 Water regulation systems would be constructed later, such as the Caseta de les Xibeques (Owl House).